Health Lifestyle

 Summary

-What exactly is the ketogenic (or keto) diet?
+What exactly is the ketogenic (or “keto”) diet?
 Is it effective for weight loss?
 Does it show other benefits?
-Is it healthy or safe?
-Here’s what the science really says.
+Is it healthy — or safe?
+Here’s what the latest science says.

-In 2018, “keto” was the most Googled diet and food category in the world.
-This way of eating has attracted millions of people looking to lose weight and reap its other purported benefits.
-So, are they on to a cutting-edge biohack?
-Or dangerously misguided?
+In recent years, the “keto” diet has attracted millions of people looking to lose weight and reap its other purported benefits.
+So, are they onto a cutting-edge biohack?
+Or dangerously misguided, trading short-term results for long-term misery?

-There are a few different kinds of keto diets (more on that later).
-But what they all have in common is a severe reduction in carbohydrate intake.
-This puts your body into a metabolic state known as ketosis.
+There are a few different kinds of ketogenic diets (more on that later), but what they all have in common is a severe reduction in carbohydrate intake, putting your body into a metabolic state known as ketosis.

-Ketosis occurs when your body metabolizes fat, instead of carbohydrates, to produce energy.
+Ketosis occurs when your body metabolizes fat rather than carbohydrates to produce energy.
 This process produces ketones — a type of acid — in your blood as a by-product.

 It’s actually pretty cool that our bodies can do this.
 It was once a useful survival tool for our ancestors.

 We wouldn’t have made it as a species without our body’s ability to temporarily use fat when we couldn’t find enough carbohydrate-rich foods.
-When food was scarce, our ancestors got through hard times due to stored fat, which provided a buffer when they went days without eating.
+Stored fat got our ancestors through hard times when food was scarce and provided a buffer when they had to go days without eating.

 As this process existed as an evolutionary tool, there’s even evidence that challenging the body through fasting-induced ketosis every so often yields health benefits.
 The fancy term for this phenomenon is “hormesis,” meaning certain stressors in certain doses at certain intervals can actually make us stronger.
 (Lifting weights to break down muscle fibers is a familiar example of hormesis in action.)

-So is the keto diet healthy?
-What exactly do you eat on a ketogenic diet?
-And what foods do you avoid on keto?
+So what exactly do you eat on a ketogenic diet, and what are you supposed to avoid?

 Carbohydrates and refined grains